Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Abstract

 \section{Abstract}

-Lattice models have been extensively used to explore and understand the complex physics of the phase diagram of water.
-In this work, we develop models that are built \emph{bottom up}, based on microscopic information coming from atomistic simulations.
-These models are essentially graph-based models for the hydrogen bond network of water.
-The phase diagram of these models confirms the singularity-free scenario previously proposed by Sastry and co-workers\cite{sastry1996singularity}.
-We examine the pair-distribution functions on the lattice and show that the correlations and clustering of local-coordination defects around tetrahedral waters observed in the atomistic simulations, can be rationalized by the simple entropic models.
-Orientational correlations between bonds are also determined and find them to be longer range than those where directionality is neglected.
-We also determine the directional correlations within closed loops and show that the patterns of water wires within these structures are also consistent with previous atomistic simulations.
-Our models reproduce some important anomalies such as the density maximum and compressibility minimum the exact details of which, are sensitive to the presence of coordination defects in the network.
+We develop a graph-based model of the hydrogen bond network in water, with a view towards quantitatively modeling the molecular-level correlational structure of the network.
+The networks are formed are studied by the constructing the model on two infinite-dimensional lattices.
+Our models are built \emph{bottom up}, based on microscopic information coming from atomistic simulations, and we show that the predictions of the model are consistent with known results from ab-initio simulations of liquid water.
+We show that simple entropic models can predict the correlations and clustering of local-coordination defects around tetrahedral waters observed in the atomistic simulations.
+We also find that orientational correlations between bonds are longer ranged than density correlations, and determine the directional correlations within closed loops and show that the patterns of water wires within these structures are also consistent with previous atomistic simulations.
+Our models show the existence of density and compressibility anomalies, as seen in the real liquid, and the phase diagram of these models is consistent with the singularity-free scenario previously proposed by Sastry and co-workers (Sastry et al, PRE 53, 6144 (1996)).

 \keywords{Suggested keywords}